-(Convert HTML entities to special characters)
+(Convert HTML entities to special characters functionality)

 Add HTML entities while you work in Text editor mode …

-(Add HTML entities)
+(Add HTML entities feature)

-Add emoticons to your content …
+Add emoticons to your page content …

-(Choose An Emoji button)
+(Choose An Emoji feature)

-(WP Emoji One plugin)
+(WP Emoji One – plugin for WordPress)

-(Insert links to recent posts button)
+(Insert links to recent posts feature)

-(Keep Emoticons As Text plugin)
+(Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.